Prathameshjadhav1718/Stopwatch-Project/README.md

 🚀Start timer:

-          🔹On click of start button, start the timer
+          🔹On click of Start button, timer Start's.

-          🔹If timer is 0 start from beginning else start from wherever last stopped
+          🔹Start from 0 else start from wherever last stopped

 🚀Stop timer:

-          🔹Stop timer once clicked on the stop button
+          🔹Stop's once clicked on the Stop button

 🚀Reset button:

-          🔹On click of reset stop the watch (if already started) and set timer as 0
+          🔹On click of Reset button timer Stop's the watch and set timer as 0